 Xia also plays the long game.
 Rather than the quick buy, renovate, sell strategy, he opts for the safer, and longer route.

-Okay, so in terms of that, across the board it would be buy and hold, because I feel buy and hold is what creates wealth.
-Property’s not an overnight game.
+Okay, so in terms of that, across the board, it would be bought and hold, because I feel buy and hold is what creates wealth.
+The property’s not an overnight game.
 I know some people are in the game of flipping, I don’t really like flipping because I feel that that’s active income.
 One thing that I strive to do is only spend time on creating passive incomes streams, and I want to build up a portfolio where, through from the rent and then also from the increase of the properties, I’m generating wealth without putting time into that.
-So that’s why I don’t really believe in the flipping business, because you’re bound for time.
+So that’s why I don’t really believe in the flipping business because you’re bound for time.